Health, safety and security at YEG

 DYK?
 We have an RCMP detachment based at the airport, along with our own security services and staff constantly monitoring.
 We also have our own fire hall with full response Emergency Services teams for medical and fire emergencies.
 Our emergency services teams also help with emergencies including vehicle collisions and more in Leduc County in our immediate area.
 More information is available here.

-If you see suspicious behaviour or have a security concern at EIA please contact 780-890-8999.
+If you see suspicious behaviour or have a security concern at YEG please contact 780-890-8999.

 Edmonton International Airport works closely with all police agencies and several community partners to combat and raise awareness of Human Trafficking in our region!
 More than 300 employees within the airport have been trained on how to watch for Human Trafficking.